Image : @tobi.koepplinger, 4th TNR

 1) Background |

-Ridden in 2015 to explore some parts of the Alps we'd ridden by or skirted around in the past, this route is an example of how much great riding can be found this part of Europe but is often missed so that we can bag famous cols or ride the best-rated uplift spots.
+Ridden in 2015 to explore some parts of the Alps we'd ridden by or skirted around in the past, this route is an example of how much great riding can be found this part of Europe but is often missed so that we can bag famous cols or ride the best-rated MTB uplift spots.
 The route was created by linking extended dirt tracks and high cols to valleys and towns for re-supply points.
 Easy travel logistics cities were included at each end.
 The GPS files included alternate routes and side-trip sections so that we could adapt the route along the way.
 The idea of the 'bike rally' format is about the terrain mix and having a route that can leave some decisions open until you get there or a reason to return again, to vary the route or add that extra loop.

 One reason for the ride was to test our bikes on mixed terrain, to learn more about bikes that worked well both on road and along rougher tracks.
-We expected to find some sections that were uncomfortably rough on our chosen bikes (a Surly Troll on 1.75" Marathon Mondial tyres and a one-off drop bar bike with 650B x 48c tyres) - we did - and the current rally route now keeps those to a minimum, but doesn't avoid them altogether.
+We expected to find some sections that were uncomfortably rough on our chosen bikes (a Surly Troll on 1.75" Marathon Mondial tyres and a custom drop bar bike with 650B x 48c tyres) - we did - and the current rally route now keeps those to a minimum, but doesn't avoid them altogether.
 During the ride we carried our bikes for a while a couple of times, stumbled upon some really scenic places via diversions or side-routes and received welcome hospitality when we didn't expect it.
 The options kept us involved in the route, the mix of road and dirt tracks suiting a wide range of bikes and letting us appreciate the surroundings almost every pedal-stroke of the way.
 We thought it would make a good group ride for another year and out of that idea came the 1st Torino-Nice Rally in 2016.
 Like a classic car rally it should be a reliability test, an adventure with friends and a memorable experience. |

-3) The route |
+3) route overview |

 Between 600 and 700km and around 15-20,000m elevation gain depending on the options taken.

-Includes : Turin - Colle del Colombardo - Colle Finestre - Strada del'Assietta - Briancon - Col d'Izoard or alternate inc Hike-A-Bike and roughstuff to Chateau Queyras - Col Agnel - Colle Sampeyre - Varaita-Maria ridge or road shortcuts toward Stroppo - 'Little Peru' with options for the climb, road or more roughstuff - Col de Tende and options of the Via del Sale or a shorter descent to Tende - More dirt roads up to Fort de la Forca - Col de Turini, option of faster road descent towards Sospel - Dirt and roads from Sospel toward the coast inc Cols Braus and Madone de la Gorbio with sea views - Coastal balcony roads on the way into to Nice.
-For route files look up the Torino-Nice Rally Collection on Komoot, or contact us directly here. |
+Includes : Turin - Colle del Colombardo - Colle Finestre - Strada del'Assietta - Briancon - Col d'Izoard or alternate inc Hike-A-Bike and roughstuff to Chateau Queyras - Col Agnel - Colle Sampeyre - Varaita-Maria ridge or road shortcuts toward Stroppo - 'Little Peru' / Gardetta with options for the climb - road or more roughstuff - Col de Tende and options of the Via del Sale or a shorter descent to Tende - More dirt roads up to Fort de la Forca and Col de Turini, option of faster road descent towards Sospel - Dirt and roads from Sospel toward the coast inc Cols Braus and Madone de la Gorbio with sea views - Coastal balcony roads on the way into to Nice - Finish at Cafe du Cycliste, Nice.
+For route files see the Torino-Nice Rally Collection on Komoot below, or contact us directly here for the route cues, tips and GPS file pack. |

 Image : @basrotgans, 1st TNR